rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 In this post we considered programming to be a mostly empirical process and we asked the question: are we good at this empirical thing?
 More importantly, we have looked at programmers as individuals interested in either the empirical or the deductive.
 Can you place yourself into one of these camps?
 Can you place your coworkers?
-This is not always easy, sometimes the placement will depend on the situation. i hope I have convinced you that an understanding these mindsets is very helpful, it provides extra context when interacting with others or a mirror.
+This is not always easy, sometimes the placement will depend on the situation.
+I hope I have convinced you that understanding these mindsets is helpful, it provides extra context when interacting with others and a mirror.
 This post presented my honest opinions, these are not scientific claims, just opinions.
 Thank you for reading!

 ## Unexplored

 In this post we asked is programming can learn from empirical process.
 Putting this question on its head seems interesting.
 Empirical sciences (e.g. medical sciences, neuroscience, nutrition science...) knowledge gets adjusted if not invalidated from time to time.
 This is reminiscent of finding a bug in a program.
 Programming does it in a very accelerated fashion with an immediate feedback from testing and app use.
 Can software development explain some of what is happening in other sciences?

+It is interesting to consider psychological cognitive biases and how they impact both groups.
+In particular _bandwagon effect_ (popular == good), _commitment bias_ (we done it like this before, it has been tried and tested), _omission neglect_ (things we do not know are not important), _bikeshedding_ (syntax vs semantics, etc).
-I only touched on most things, e.g. syntax vs semantics and how it relates to both mindsets would be an interesting discussion.
+In particular, syntax vs semantics would be an interesting discussion.
 Theorists tend to think about syntax as a bikeshed, pragmatists fill the gap and talk mostly about liners and formaters, clearly both aspects are important.

 Imperative vs denotative in the context of both mindsets.
 IMO, this is not a clear cut (few things are), I consider myself very theoretical, yet I like parts of my code to be imperative.

 Impact of education on the development of either mindset.

 It appears that developers approach bugs differently.
 This is how my interests in figuring out different programmer mindsets has started.
-I view the approach to bugs to have 3 axes: "It has bugs, it is called software" is the origin, testing is one axis, "correctness by design" abstractions and type safety is second, a mental repository of possible issues and their impacts is third.
+I think the approach to bugs has 3 axes: "It has bugs, it is called software" is the origin, testing is one axis, "correctness by design" abstractions and type safety is second, a mental repository of possible issues and their impacts is third.
 Pragmatists are on the first axis, theorists on the second.
 We need the name for the third group, lets call them _perfectionists_.
 I came to FP on a correctness wagon, theory and improved coding efficiency are for me an added bonus.
-It seems many FP-ers came to FP on the theory wagon.
-The question is how the _perfectionists_ fit into our culture.
+The question is how the _perfectionists_ fit into this picture.

 I am sure there is are many more interesting angles to explore here.